Frequently Answered Questions

 This is the center vein running lengthwise through each flower segment.
 In some cultivars, the midrib is different in color from the rest of the segment.
 The midrib can be flush with the surface, raised above it, or recessed.

 Tiny crystals in the flower’s cells reflect light, especially in the sun, to give the flower a sparkling or glistening appearance as if sprinkled with gold, silver, or tiny diamonds.

 Daylily blooms have a wide array of different forms or shapes.
-Currently, the AHS officially recognizes the following forms for exhibition purposes: single, double, spider, unusual form, and polymerous flowers:
+Currently, the AHS officially recognizes the following forms for exhibition purposes: single, double, spider, unusual form, polymerous, and sculpted flowers:

 Daylily flowers that have three petals, three sepals, six stamens and one pistil.

 Double daylilies come in several different forms.
 ‘Hose-in-Hose’ doubles have extra whorls (layers) of petals so that there appears to be a flower within a flower.
 ‘Peony type’ doubles have petaloid (petal-like) tissue on the stamens inside the normal petal whorl.

 A flower whose petals have a length-to-width ratio of at least 4 to 1 (i.e., 4:1).
 Length is measured with the segment fully extended.
 Width measurement is taken as the flower grows naturally.

 A class of daylilies based exclusively on the shapes of the petals or sepals.
 These shapes include Crispate (pinched, twisted, or quilled), Cascade, and Spatulate.
 One or more of these shapes must be displayed on at least 3 petals or 3 sepals.